Islam in Italy: Extremism

 In 2007, the Moroccan imam at the mosque in Ponte Felcino in Perugia was deported by the Italian government for extremist views.

 Deportation (expulsion) of foreign suspects have been the cornerstone of Italy's preventive counter-terrorism fight against suspected radicals.
 Every deportee is prohibited from re-entering Italy and therefore the entire Schengen Area, for a period of five years.
 Italy is able to use this method as many radicalized Muslims are first-generation immigrants and therefore have not yet acquired Italian citizenship.
 In Italy as elsewhere in Europe, prison inmates show signs of radicalization while incarcerated and in 2018, 41 individuals were deported upon release from prison.
 Of the 147 deported by the Italian government in the 2015–2017 all were related to jihadism and 12 were imams.
 From January 2015 to April 2018, 300 individuals were expulsed from Italian soil.
 The vast majority of the deportees come from North Africa and a smaller group come from the Balkans.

 In the mid to late 2010s, a "homegrown" Islamist movement started to emerge in Italy with Islamists writing online content in Italian.
 While radicalized individuals may get in contact with fellow extremists at mosques, indoctrination and planning of violence take place elsewhere.

 From 1 August 2016 to 31 July 2017, a total of eight imams were deported.
 The following twelve-month period, two were deported.

 In July 2016, the Moroccan imam at the Asonna center in Noventa Vicentina was deported for reportedly expressing extremist views and for posing a security threat.
 While most extremists are banned for 5 to 10 years, Muhammed Madad was banned from returning for 15 years.

 In March 2018, police carried out an anti-terrorist operation in Foggia against the Al Dawa unauthorized prayer hall located near the railway station.
 Egyptian Abdel Rahman Mohy preached to children using Islamic State propaganda.

 According to prison authorities in Italy, in October 2018 there were 66 Muslim detainees who either had been sentenced or were awaiting trial for terrorism offences.

 Islamophobia

 Although Muslim population in Italy is very small compared to its counterparts in France, Germany, Britain and Spain, anti-Islamic feeling in Italy runs high, which became clear following the September 11 attacks and 7 July 2005 London bombings.
 Survey published in 2019 by the Pew Research Center found that 55% of Italians had an unfavourable view of Muslims.
-Much of the local Italian media indirectly correlates Islam to terrorism as a whole.
+Much of the local Italian media correlates Islam to terrorism as a whole.
 This contributes to these unfavorable opinions.